 What is the difference between Google TV and Android TV?

 Confused?
-We can help you.
+We can help you

 What is an Android TV?

-Differences between Android TV and Google TV:
+What are the differences between Android TV and Google TV?

 1. Android TV recommendations are based on your subscribed apps rather than your taste.
 Google TV uses AI and machine learning combined with Google Assistant and other methods for tailored suggestions based on your liking and taste.